Related ToolsConfluenceNotionGuruSliteBloomfireDocument360

 2. Notion - Best All-in-One Workspace

-Notion isn’t just a knowledge base - it’s a complete workspace that replaces multiple tools.
-The August 2025 update moved AI features (GPT-5, Claude Opus 4.1, o3) exclusively to Business plan ($15/user/month annual), making it less accessible for small teams on Plus.
+Notion is a complete workspace that replaces multiple tools, not just a knowledge base.
+The August 2026 update moved AI features (GPT-5, Claude Opus 4.1, o3) exclusively to the Business plan ($15 per user/month annual), making it less accessible for small teams on Plus.

 Strengths:

-- Autonomous AI Agents on Business plan automate workflows
+• Autonomous AI Agents on Business automate workflows

 Limitations:

-- Offline access still limited compared to native apps
+• Offline access limited compared to native apps

 Best for: Teams wanting one tool for wikis, docs, projects, and databases.